The One Percent Rule

 Include Any Down Payment

-If the lease requires a down payment (cap cost reduction), convert it into a monthly equivalent and add it to the payment.
+If the lease requires a down payment (cap cost reduction), convert it into a monthly payment equivalent and add it to the specified payment.
+Subtract any sales tax from the down payment (amount due at signing) before using it in the calculation.
+For better accuracy also,subtract the first month's payment amount, which is always included in the amount due at signing.

 Formula:

-Monthly Payment + (Down Payment ÷ Lease Term) = Equivalent Monthly Payment
+Effective Monthly Payment = Monthly Payment + (Down Payment ÷ Lease Term)

 Example: